durian/superslew/README.md

   corresponds to almost 1000 knots.
 Maximum speed is reached with maximum trottle.

+- if you move really fast you may get ahead of the scenery loading, but it usually fixes itself when you wait a bit.

 - Shows a dialog box in the lower right corner when enabled, showing the joystick input values, altitude, and geographical position.